amajor/DatabaseAddressBook/README.md

 * [`MySQL/create.sql`](./MySQL/create.sql)

-You can use the SELECT statements in `joinActive.sql` or `joinall.sql` from [the same folder](./MySQL) to confirm that you've loaded your data.
+You can use the SELECT statements in `joinActive.sql` or `joinAll.sql` from [the same folder](./MySQL) to confirm that you've loaded your data.